ruby-oauth/snaky_hash/README.md

   )
 end
 ```

+✨ Also new dump & load plugin extensions to control the way your data is dumped and loaded.

 | Federated [DVCS][💎d-in-dvcs] Repository      | Status                                                            | Issues                    | PRs                      | Wiki                      | CI                       | Discussions                  |
 |-----------------------------------------------|-------------------------------------------------------------------|---------------------------|--------------------------|---------------------------|--------------------------|------------------------------|